nomemory/tutorial-java8-streams-lambdas/README.md

 The `java.utill.function` package is nice enough to define Functional Interfaces for us so we can easily juggle with the lambdas in our code.
 The most important ones are `Predicate<T>`, `Function<T1, T2>`, `Consumer<T>`, `Supplier<T>` and `BiFunction<T1, T2, T3>`.

 Nobody restricts us to define our own `@FunctionalInterface`s as long as we keep in mind that they need to contain only abstract method.
-Creating our own functional interfaces is not uncommon, but because all that's defined `java.utill.function` is generic - we can re-use what we have for different types.
+Creating our own functional interfaces is not uncommon, but because all that's defined `java.utill.function` is generic it adds a high degree of reusability.

 Example: